 Don't Compare Your Situation To Other People's Situations

-So often, people get caught up in comparisons and looking at their situations about another's.
+Often, people can get caught up in comparisons and looking at their situations about another person's situation.
 The reality is that each individual is unique as are the experiences which they will go through.
-It's not healthy, nor is it conducive to compare your entire life story to someone else's highlight reel.
+It's not healthy, nor is it helpful to compare your entire life story to someone else's highlight reel.
 This is applicable whether you're thinking of someone you know or a person who you follow on social media.

 The reality is that everyone has their situations and challenges.
 Just because someone seemingly has the best life or the best family does not mean they aren't dealing with issues that you don't know about.
 Ultimately, the grass is always greener on the other side.
 Focusing on the best ways to deal with your family is infinitely preferable to spending your time in comparison to those who you view as better off than you.

 None of us get to choose the families which we are born into.
 Because of the societal pressures which exist around family and being close with family, it's easy to fall into the trap of blaming yourself if you don't like your relatives.
 The reality is that self-blame is not productive or conducive to making decisions which will benefit you and improve the quality of your life.
 You should also be aware of the fact that not liking your family doesn't have to adversely impact your general quality of life or the relationships that you have with other people.
 There's a big, beautiful world out there.
 Positive and constructive relationships do not have to be mutually exclusive to the individuals who are biologically related to you.